R3ahim/11.werehouse-management/README.md

 ## add inventories
 add invetoris has you can add invetirsi and earn money on to add and seel you product

+## love items

+home or root page stockSericies card have love btn .if you click this love btn. those you click loveed you will see lvoe items

+## mangeItems
+mangeitems have a table . this table you can see all  prodcuts in this website and you can edit and dellete product if you login

+## myItems
+my items is what you added product and stock product on our website you can see you product on here and delete added product and edit

+## your profile logo
+if you click this profile logo you can a dropdown navbar . there will be (dark mode , logout btn)

+## dark mode
+if you click this btn you can see all body will be going to dark mode
+## log out btn
+log btn for if you want log out you can click this btn